Hebrews 3 – Jesus, Superior to Moses

 A. Considering Jesus.

-1. (1a) Therefore: who we are because of our superior savior..
+1. (1a) Therefore: who we are in light of the previous paragraphs.

 Therefore, holy brethren, partakers of the heavenly calling,

 a.
 Therefore: From the previous chapter, we are left with the picture of Jesus as our heavenly High Priest.
 Since this is true, it teaches something about who we are.
 Understanding who we are in light of who Jesus is and what He did is essential for a healthy Christian life.
 It keeps us from the same depths of discouragement the Hebrew Christians faced.